 A Director of Photography, working in collaboration with a film or video Director, is responsible for all photographic aspects of a video or film production, including lighting, lens selection, camera movement, and in the case of filmmaking, even film stock selection and processing methods to achieve the desired visual style.

 Music Composers are responsible for creating music for a variety of different media.
 They work with clients to create original scores for their projects.
-Music Composers may create scores using computer software or through collaboration with other musicians while managing project budgets and timelines to turn creative projects around quickly and efficiently.
+Music Composers may create scores using computer software or collaborate with other musicians while managing project budgets and timelines to turn creative projects around quickly and efficiently.

 The role of a Video (or Film) Producer is to oversee video (or film) production.
 Whether employed by a production company or working independently, producers plan and coordinate various aspects of production, such as selecting the script, coordinating writing, directing, editing, and arranging financing.
-Whereas the director makes the creative decisions during the making of the production, the producer typically manages logistics and business operations.
+Whereas the director makes the creative decisions while making the production, the producer typically manages logistics and business operations.
 The producer must ensure the project is delivered on time and within budget.

 Videographers record and edit videos and may work independently or with a small crew.
 An experienced Videographer should be capable of handling various project types in different recording environments according to a project’s needs.